 Bung, D. B., and Valero, D. (2016).
 Optical flow estimation in aerated flows.
 Journal of Hydraulic Research, 54 (5), 575-580.
 DOI: 10.1080/00221686.2016.1173600

-Daniel is actively engaged with the IAHR community, having recently taken part as Local Organizing Committee member of international events such as the 7th International Symposium on Hydraulic Structures (ISHS 2018) or 6th IAHR International Junior Researcher and Engineer Workshop on Hydraulic Structures (IJREWHS 2016).
+Daniel is member of ICOLD and Editorial Panel Member of Water Management (ICE Publishing).
+Daniel is also actively engaged with the IAHR community, having recently taken part as Local Organizing Committee member of international events such as the 7th International Symposium on Hydraulic Structures (ISHS 2018) or 6th IAHR International Junior Researcher and Engineer Workshop on Hydraulic Structures (IJREWHS 2016).
 He also has been member of the International Scientific Committee of HydroSenSoft (2017, 2019) and served as reviewer for numerous Journals and leading scientific events.
 He has served as Scientific Committee of Revista Hidrolatinoamericana (IAHR Journal), which aims to promote hydraulic engineering across Spanish and Portuguese speaking young researchers.